aquto/moveRewards/README.md

 ## Complete Reward

 The `complete` method finishes the reward session and triggers the MB reward.
-The stored userToken should be passed in at this point
+The `complete` method must be executed within the same scope as the userToken

 ### Input arguments
 |Key|Type|Required|Description|